Band of Burnouts

 The burnout has become a mass phenomenon.
 A category of complaint that feels utterly contemporary, and deeply correlated and illustrative of our current economic, ecological, political and social states of varying crises.
 The ‘malaise of our times’– so to say.
-If it was not a pandemic itself before, the circumstances of COVID-19 have enhanced its spread, intensity, and rate of occurrences.

 In the dead of the night I have these dreams

 What’ll happen to me?
 Will I burn out?

 If the burnout was not a pandemic itself before, the circumstances of COVID-19 have enhanced its spread, intensity, and rate of occurrences.
 Despite becoming common phrase and common experience, still limited understanding exists as to what the burnout is.
 Together we ask, what is the burnout and how is it experienced?
 How does it differ from historical forms of extreme tiredness, and what are its particular manifestations?